ipr-cnrs/xymon/README.md

 ## Plugins

 Some plugins and options can be managed with this role :
+* apt : Check state of packages and repositories.
 * libs : Check for running processes with upgraded libraries.
 * mq : Check mail queue.